top of page

 Finding Calm in the Face of the Unknown

 While we can’t change the reality of death, we can change our relationship with it.
-Some ways that may help include:
+Here are some ways that may help:

 A Final Thought

-If you’ve been struggling with fears about death or dying, know that you’re not alone, and it doesn’t mean something is wrong with you.
+If you’ve been struggling with fears about death or dying, know that you’re not alone.
+It doesn’t mean something is wrong with you.
 These thoughts are part of being human, but you don’t have to face them on your own.

 Counselling can offer a safe, gentle space to talk, explore, and find peace with what feels most frightening.